 Business information – phone, website, address (if a local business), “about” sections that are available based on the category you’ve chosen for your Page.

-Visuals – an eye-catching Cover Photo, a Profile Pic, a featured Video, Photos (uploaded to your Timeline, as they show up first on mobile).
+Visuals – an eye-catching Cover Photo (or Video), a Profile Pic, a featured Video, Photos (uploaded to your Timeline, as they show up first on mobile).

 Call-to-Action Button – currently displayed very prominently on mobile, and as a larger button on desktop.

 Tabs (Apps) – currently not displayed on mobile, but all tabs are displayed in a left-navigation area on desktop.
 You can re-order your tabs to place the most important at the top.

 Products or Services – you can set up a “Shop” tab for your products or a “Services” section.

 Groups – you can now create and/or link a Group to your Page (previously, all Groups were tied to your Personal Profile).